OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/eclipse-folder-structure.md

 See the GitHub article [Dealing with line endings](https://help.github.com/articles/dealing-with-line-endings/).

-### LICENSE.md
+### `LICENSE.md`

-A simple file was created as a place-holder as the license is finalized in the OpenCDSS project.

-**TODO smalers 2017-01-02 update as the license is determined.**
+The license file indicates the software license.
+GPL v3 is used for OpenCDSS software.

 ## Next Steps